 Patients can follow a variety of pathways for paying for Circle Rehabilitation.
-Private surgery patients from Circle Reading and Circle Bath can continue paying privately post-operation at Circle Rehabilitation, as can private patients from hospitals outside Circle Health.
+Private surgery patients from Circle Reading can continue paying privately post-operation at Circle Rehabilitation, as can private patients from hospitals outside Circle Health.
 And even if patients paid for surgeries via the NHS, they can still opt to pay privately for Circle Rehabilitation to accelerate their recovery.

 The choice of outpatient clinics is expanding.
 Circle Rehabilitation recently launched a specialist clinic for managing pain from fibromyalgia.
 (See article “Circle Rehabilitation’s new clinic to ease fibromyalgia pain, cut waiting times”)